I’m also a regional coordinator here at Science Cheerleader.

 While you watch the Patriots take on Ravens this weekend, keep this in mind: The New England Patriots have eleven cheerleaders pursuing careers in science, technology, engineering and math!
 I’ve showcased a few, below!

-The Baltimore Ravens have thirteen science cheerleaders this year and my fellow Science Cheerleader, Megan (an engineer who cheered for the Washington Redskins) showcased them in this post.
+The Baltimore Ravens have thirteen science cheerleaders this year and my fellow Science Cheerleader, (an engineer who cheered for the Washington Redskins)

 Ladies and gentlemen, let’s meet some of this year’s Science Cheerleaders from the New England Patriots!